davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-a-trip-home-to-tennessee.md

 ---
-title: "Dreamed: a trip home to Tennessee."
+title: "I dreamed a trip home to Tennessee."
 date: 2020-11-01T13:25:00.000Z
 summary: I was in Tennessee watching the New Orleans Saints play a team I didn't recognize.